 Problem Or Issue:

-Healthcare professionals are reminded that suspected adverse reactions, including those associated with use of any of the ‘statins’ should be reported to the HPRA, either on-line on the HPRA website at www.hpra.ie or using a downloadable version of the adverse reaction report form also available from the HPRA’s website.
-Downloaded forms may be completed and sent by freepost to the HPRA.
-Envelopes should be marked “Freepost”, Pharmacovigilance Section, Health Products Regulatory Authority, The Earlsfort Centre, Earlsfort Terrace, Dublin 2.
-Alternatively, completed forms may be submitted by fax (01- 6762517).
-Finally, post-paid report cards are also available from the Pharmacovigilance Section at the HPRA (01- 6764971).
+Healthcare professionals are reminded that suspected adverse reactions, including those associated with use of Acomplia, should be reported to the IMB either on-line on the HPRA website at www.hpra.ie or using the downloadable version of the adverse reaction report form also available from the HPRA’s website.
+Downloaded forms should be completed and sent by freepost to the IMB at “Freepost”, Pharmacovigilance Section, Health Products Regulatory Authority, The Earlsfort Centre, Earlsfort Terrace, Dublin 2.
+Alternatively, completed forms may be submitted by fax to (01) 6762517.
+Finally, post-paid report cards can be obtained directly from the Pharmacovigilance Section of the IMB at (01) 6764971.